 Although there is significant debate about the true drivers of mortgage default, most individuals in default cite unemployment as the cause while other key instigators are: risky or insufficient household financial planning (high consumer debt and low/no savings), low-equity stake and housing depreciation, and simply general recession.

 The key point to consider though is that while all of these factors have contributed to creating environments of high mortgage default in the past, our current circumstances make these past periods look like walks in the park.

-It’s important to understand that although Hudson City’s total first mortgage loan portfolio has a reasonable average loan-to-value ratio of 61.8%, the bank is still seeing a precipitous increase in loan defaults.
+It’s important to understand that although Hudson City’s average borrower has a reasonable LTV of 61.5%, they are still seeing a precipitous increase in loan defaults.

-In fact, currently the average LTV of their non-performing loans (defaulted loans) is 71.5% so “prime” borrowers with roughly 30% equity at the time of origination are now defaulting in steadily increasing numbers.
+In fact, currently the average LTV of their non-performing loans (defaulted loans) is 69% so “prime” borrowers with 31% equity at the time of origination are now defaulting in steadily increasing numbers.